Skip to content

 # List only music collections

-podkit collection list music
+podkit collection list -t music

 podkit collection add